Abhijeet-cypher/Vendor-Management-System/README.md

 ### Instructions to Run Test Suite
 1. Prerequisites:
    - Ensure that the project dependencies are installed.
-You can install them using pip install -r requirements.txt.
+You can install them using ```pip install -r requirements.txt```.
 2. Run Tests:
    - Navigate to the project directory in your terminal.
-   - Run the command python manage.py test to execute the test suite.
+   - Run the command ``` python manage.py test ``` to execute the test suite.
 3. View Test Results:
    - After running the tests, review the output in the terminal to see the results of each test case.
-   - Any failed assertions or errors will be displayed in the output,
+   - Any failed assertions or errors will be displayed in the output.